Per troping policy, all spoilers are unmarked. You Have Been Warned.

 be forgiven, you know.
 I will NEVER FORGIVE YOU!
 YOU FILTHY MONSTER!
 IT'S TIME TO DIIIIIIIIE!!!

-- In the Golden Deer route, it's revealed that Nemesis killed Sothis in her sleep and her bones and heart were used to make the Sword of the Creator.
+- It's revealed that Nemesis killed Sothis in her sleep, and her bones and heart were used to make the Sword of the Creator.
 Nemesis then used the Sword to massacre her children at Zanado, and their remains were used to create the other Relics.
 (No wonder Seiros hates him so much

 - At the end of the route, Nemesis is unsealed in Shambhala after the "javelins of light" destroy it.
 Along with the 10 Elites, he approaches Garreg Mach, destroying entire villages along the way.
 Not even Hilda's brother Holst can do anything to stop them, even though he has been described as a powerful general who has been able to fend off the Almyrans.
-He ends up getting severely injured, and almost dies from his injuries.
+He ends up at death's door, almost dying from his injuries.